 Things are hit and miss in the character department with some genuinely interesting backstories with fully realised arcs, on other hand same of the heel-face turns towards the end are rushed and generally give off the vibe of a last minute decision.
 On a less broader note Seiji is a standard brave series protagonist nothing really there in terms of intrigue, Sakuratouji eventually morphs from a proto-Rei into deus ex machina whenever the plot hits a roadblock.

-There is one major plot hole though, involving why the brave fighters need to take orders from a commander (especially one as young as Seiji) when there have been several instances portraying them as autonomous beings capable of formulating strategies without the aid of a seventh grader, if anything it comes across as a design flaw when the brave fighters are incapable of performing combination without authorization from the commander.
+There is one major plot hole though, involving why the brave fighters need to take orders from a commander (especially one as young as Seiji) when there have been several instances portraying them as autonomous beings capable of formulating strategies without the aid of a seventh grader, if anything it comes across as a design flaw when the brave fighters are incapable of performing combination without authorization from the commander as situations do present themselves in the show where Seiji is incapable of Aurin to give orders.
+Goldran despite using the a similar to Da Garn managed to avoid this issue by allowing the Braves to take broad orders from the Protagonists while also split second decisions on it's own.

-But not everything Da Garn does in the narrative front was done successfully, there are instances where withholding information from the audience could have benefitted it as desicion to relay information to the viewership ultimately lead me to route against the actions of protagonist, it comes across less like an intentional effort by the writing staff to do so more so like inept writing.
+But not everything Da Garn does in the narrative front was done successfully, there are instances where withholding information from the audience could have benefitted it as desicion to relay information to the viewership ultimately lead me to route against the actions of protagonist, there are multiple instances where any attempts to create drama are severely undercut by the viewership knowing the information beforehand thus robbing the chance of making the reveal more impactful.

 I’d wager that Da Garn would be a more fitting introduction to the brave series, yes it may have it’s flaws but they are outweighed by it’s strengths and even then it can at least be appreciated for raising the bar for writing quality in the brave series.